Parth-Sidhu-4/Face-Vision/README.md

 - **`process_image()`**: Handles face detection and display for images.
 - **`process_video()`**: Handles face detection and processing for videos.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request with any improvements or bug fixes.

 ## License

 This project is licensed under the Boost Software License 1.0.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

-- OpenCV: For providing the tools and libraries used for face detection.
+- **OpenCV**: For providing the tools and libraries used for face detection.
-- The authors of the pre-trained model for making face detection accessible.
+- **BTS**: For the image and video samples used in this project.
+- **HYBE Labels**: For their role in promoting BTS's content.
+- **freeconvert.com**: For compressing the video files for GitHub upload.